 19. Fuel Economy Advertising For New Automobiles

 Basically, you can’t advertise a Fuel Economy ranking for a vehicle that isn’t exactly the vehicle you’re selling.
 Nor can you advertise a Highway MPG as a City MPG.
-Seems simple, but we all know someone affected by the most recent, very public EPA violation scandal.
+Seems simple, but we all know someone affected by the very public EPA violation scandal.

 Here is a reminder of the basics: